cmiskovich/Lesson_14/README.md

   The Backtest data with Logistic Regression had increases for precision and recall for the -1.0 class and the precision was the same for 1.0 class the recall decreased for the 1.0 class.
 The overall accuracy also decreased after using Logistic Regression.

+  Data for baseline and Logistic Regression models are saved to the file: machine_learing_training_bot.ipynb